Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: LFV dark matter capture

 For LFV DM interactions, kinetic heating involves two interaction modes, such that $\Omega^- \equiv \Omega^-_{\mu \to e} + \Omega^-_{e \to \mu}$.
+This dual scattering channel is specific to the NS environment; while terrestrial detectors lack both the energy for electron upscattering and the muon targets for downscattering, the NS provides both.
 DM particles entering the NS can first interact with electrons.
 The $\chi e\to\chi\mu$ upscattering becomes allowed at a radial distance $R_{\textrm{eff}} < R_{\textrm{NS}}$, where $R_{\textrm{NS}}$ is the radius of the star. $R_{\textrm{eff}}$ marks the position where the lepton chemical potential and density become sufficiently high to allow DM scattering off relativistic electron targets.
 At a slightly smaller radius, $R_\mu < R_{\textrm{eff}}$, muons are stable inside the NS, and the $\chi\mu\to\chi e$ scattering mode also becomes possible.
-Detailed expressions for the interaction rate and optical factor are provided in \textsl{Supplementary Material}.
+Detailed expressions for the interaction rate and optical factor are provided in \Cref{sec:capture_rate}.